-IJPC DATABASE: The revised and updated The Image of the Journalist in Popular Culture (IJPC) Database includes more than 84,100 items on journalists, public relations practitioners and media in: Television (30,808 items); Films (20,198 movies, movies made for TV and miniseries); Fiction (13,864 novels, 1,560 short stories, 563 plays and 200 poems); Radio (4,155 items); Cartoons, Comic Books & Comic Strips (6,492 items); Commercials (462 items); Non-Fiction (Documentaries, News, Sports, 3,248 items); Humor (750 items); Games (183 items); Art (41 items); Music (Songs-Compositions, 135 items); Early References (120 items).
+IJPC DATABASE: The revised and updated The Image of the Journalist in Popular Culture (IJPC) Database includes more than 86,000 items on journalists, public relations practitioners and media in: Television (33,020 items); Films (20,315 movies, movies made for TV and miniseries); Fiction (14,197 novels, 1,731 short stories, 598 plays and 260 poems); Radio (4,206 items); Cartoons, Comic Books & Comic Strips (6,575 items); Commercials (462 items); Non-Fiction (Documentaries, News, Sports, 3,274 items); Humor (750 items); Games (188 items); Internet-Web (104 items); Art (45 items); Music (Songs-Compositions, 135 items); Early References (120 items).
 The IJPC Database includes print journalists (from large urban newspapers to small country weeklies, including editors, reporters, photojournalists, correspondents, columnists, publishers, newsboys), broadcast journalists (from networks to local stations including reporters, anchors, correspondents, producers, writers, technical personal, news directors, station owners, network executives and management), public relations practitioners (from press agents to publicists), and the news media (anonymous reporters who show up in countless films and television movies ranging from press conferences to packs of reporters shouting questions or chasing after the main character to individual reporters asking questions).
 The Database can be referenced by year, title, type, occupation and author.
 As one scholar put it, "I don't see how anyone can write anything in this field without referring to the database.
 There is nothing like it and it is an indispensable reference."